4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 **_JSON Web Service & Requests_**

-I eventually discovered ServiceNow's JSON Web Service was perfectly accessible so long as the HTTP requests were accompanied with valid authentication cookies imported from a browser, leading to major revisions to distributed tools.
+I eventually discovered ServiceNow's JSON Web Service was perfectly accessible so long as the HTTP requests were accompanied with valid authentication cookies imported from a browser.
+This lead to major script revisions favoring the Requests library over Selenium as much as possible.

 **_Selenium Webdriver & JSON Web Service Together_**

-The Webdriver is still necessary due to the JSON Service having three limitations.
-First, there is no way to negotiate authentication in this particular environment.
-Second, attaching files to ServiceNow records is not possible via JSON.
-And third, it is not possible to change a record's state to anything synonymous with closed or resolved.
-A Driver is used to handle these three cases but the vast majority of my code utilizes the JSON Web Service.
+The JSON Web Service has three important limitations (for 'itil' users at least).

+1. There is no way to negotiate authentication in this environment outside of ServiceNow's GUI.
+2. Attaching files to ServiceNow records is not possible via JSON.
+3. It is not possible to change a record's state to anything synonymous with closed or resolved.

+For these three commonly performed tasks, a Driver reliably fills the automation roll.